Allocating Common-Value Goods: Introduction

-Methodologically, this study is also related to the literature on mechanism design with monetary transfer \citep{myerson1981optimal, mussa1978monopoly, toikka2011ironing} and delegation problems \citep{Holmstrom1984, melumad1991communication}.
-For example, as we do in this study, \citet{daskalakis2015strong} and \citet{kleiner2022optimal} respectively rewrite multidimensional mechanism design problems with and without monetary transfers in terms of indirect utility functions.
-The first step of our proof is inspired by \citeapos{kleiner2022optimal} insight that when no monetary transfer is available, every feasible indirect utility function is bounded above by the first-best payoffs.
-Also relevant is a recent literature that studies the extreme points of certain functional spaces \citep{kleiner2021extreme, yang2024monotone, kleiner2024extreme}.
-We reduce our problem to maximizing a linear functional over a space of convex functions sandwiched by two convex functions, whose extreme points are characterized by \citet{augias2025economics}.\footnote{We discuss the implication of their characterization in Remark \ref{rem: extreme point}.}

-The remainder of this paper is organized as follows.
-Section \ref{sec: model} describes the model and illustrates a key component of the problem.
-Then, we set up the mechanism design problem in Section \ref{sec: mechanism design}.
-In Section \ref{sec: optimal mechanism}, we present our main results and a sketch of the proof.
-In Section \ref{sec: discussion}, we discuss a large market model and Bayesian-persuasion interpretation of our problem.
-Section \ref{sec: conclusion} concludes this study.
-All proofs are provided in the Appendix.
+The remainder of the paper is organized as follows.
+Section \ref{sec: model} presents the model and formulates the mechanism design problem.
+In Section \ref{sec: optimal mechanism}, we present the main results and provide a sketch of the proof.
+Section \ref{sec: discussion} introduces a model with payment design and discusses its implications.
+Section \ref{sec: conclusion} concludes.
+All proofs are collected in the Appendix.